Having some wine, playing nardi with friends, and taking care of the customers

 Eliava, GeoAir, and the Images

-These are pictures that I took in a section of the Eliava market in Tbilisi that offers second-hand car parts, as well as new parts.
+Below are pictures that I took in a section of the Eliava market in Tbilisi that offers second-hand car parts, as well as some new parts.

 They were taken during late spring and early summer of 2014.